vpc-ccg/genion/README.md

 # Genion
 An accurate tool to detect gene fusion from long transcriptomics reads

+## Overview
+Genion is a gene fusion caller that

 ## Installation
 You can install genion with conda, docker or from source.